Shreyas-Gupta-IIITD/Keysight_AI-ML-intern_EDA_domain/README.md

 ### Proposed Solution 2:
-The above solution is not user friendly, as the user needs to adhere to specific instructions in order to use the task manager.
+The *above solution is not user friendly*, as the user needs to adhere to specific instructions in order to use the task manager.

-So tried developing a BERT based model which can be used for task intent classification based on input prompt given by user.
+So tried developing a *BERT based model* which can be used for *task intent classification based on input prompt given by user*.
 Then using the intent prediction perform the required operation on task list

 classes for intent classification: [add_task, list_task, complete_task, delete_task].